livewires/tech-homepage/README.md

 ## Hardware

 You should only need your computer or laptop.
 For 3D graphics we highly recommend that you have a mouse rather than just using a laptop trackpad.
+For sound production we highly recommend using headphones.

 ## Tech Activities